 Add to all of this four different wine regions, each with its own denominación de origen; pottery still made in the Arabic tradition; intriguing country towns; and robust, big-city Zaragoza, studded with major monuments.

 Fly at c.
-11.00am (Iberia) from London Gatwick to Madrid.
+10.00am (Air Europa) from London Gatwick to Madrid.
 Drive to Teruel arriving at the hotel at c.
 6.30pm.
 First of two nights in Teruel.

 Zaragoza.
-Visit the mediaeval/Renaissance cathedral with Mudéjar work and La Lonja, the fine Gothic/Renaissance exchange.
+Visit the medieval/Renaissance cathedral with Mudéjar work and La Lonja, the fine Gothic/Renaissance exchange.
 The Basilica of El Pilar is the 18th-century site of modern pilgrimage built around the pillar on which the Virgin Mary appeared to St James.
 Ceiling paintings include works by Goya.
 See also the Fine Arts Museum in the newer part of town.
-Overnight Zaragoza.

 Sos del Rey Católico, Leyre.
-In remote hill country, Sos del Rey Católico is one of the chief sites of the mediaeval kingdom: Ferdinand of Aragón was born here in 1452 and the town retains much of its mediaeval atmosphere.
+In remote hill country, Sos del Rey Católico is one of the chief sites of the medieval kingdom: Ferdinand of Aragón was born here in 1452 and the town retains much of its medieval atmosphere.
 The monastery of San Salvador de Leyre maintains Gregorian offices in a fascinating church with a good crypt and western portal.
-Overnight Sos.

-Pamplona.
-Drive north out of Aragón to Bilbao (143 miles), stopping at Pamplona en route.
-Take the early evening flight arriving at London Gatwick at c.
-7.15pm (Vueling).
+Drive north out of Aragón to Bilbao (143 miles) to take the afternoon flight arriving at London Gatwick at c.
+2.45pm (Vueling).

 Price, per person

-Flights (economy) with Iberia Airlines and Vueling (Airbus A319/A320); private coach; accommodation as described below; breakfasts, 4 lunches and 6 dinners with wine or beer, soft drinks, water and tea or coffee; all admissions; all tips for waiters, drivers and guides; all taxes; the services of the lecturer, tour manager and local guides.
+Flights (economy class) with Air Europa (Boeing 737) and Vueling (Airbus A320); private coach; accommodation as described below; breakfasts, 2 lunches and 5 dinners with wine or beer, soft drinks, water and tea or coffee; all admissions; all tips for waiters, drivers and guides; all taxes; the services of the lecturer, tour manager and local guides.

 Gran Hotel Botánicos, Teruel: modern and centrally located 4-star hotel with well-equipped rooms.
 Hotel Catalonia el Pilar, Zaragoza: modern 4-star hotel in an attractive turn-of-the-century building in the historic centre.
 Parador de Sos del Rey Católico, Sos: 4-star parador with views of surrounding countryside.
 Single rooms are doubles for sole use throughout.

-There is quite a lot of walking in town centres and there are some long coach journeys on this tour, particularly on the first and last days.
-It would not be suitable for anyone who has difficulties with everyday walking and stair-climbing.
-The optional, more strenuous walk on day 2 requires you to be a practised country walker, used to some up and down.
+The tour involves a lot of walking in town centres, where coach access is restricted, and standing in museums and churches.
+Uneven ground and irregular paving are standard.
+The optional, more strenuous walk on day 3 requires you to be a practised country walker, used to some up and down.
 It should not be undertaken by anyone who is not sure-footed or who has difficulty with gradients.
-Average distance by coach per day: 98 miles.
+Some days involve a lot of driving – average distance by coach per day: 80 miles.

 Between 10 and 22 participants.